-It is a neurohormone produced by the pineal gland, and it is believed that its main function is to regulate sleep.
+It is a neurohormone produced by the pineal gland, and it is believed that its primary function is to regulate sleep.

 This hormone is produced from the moment you close your eyes.
-At the moment that there is light, nevertheless, a neuro-endocrine message generates a blockage in its formation, therefore, the secretion of this substance is determined almost exclusively by the photosensitive structures, and especially it is activated at night.
+At the moment that there is light, nevertheless, a neuro-endocrine message generates a blockage in its formation.
+Therefore, the secretion of this substance is determined almost exclusively by the photosensitive structures, and significantly it is activated at night.

-The circulating melatonin acts in different organ systems and in the preparation to induce sleep.
-This production apparatus is present in vertebrates in general.
+The circulating Melatonin acts in different organ systems and prepares to induce sleep.
+This production apparatus is present in invertebrates in general.

-It is also believed that maternal melatonin could help in the control of the infant sleep cycle.
+It is also believed that maternal Melatonin could help control the infant’s sleep cycle.
 Surveys have shown that the babies showed synchronicity with the mother.
-Since melatonin is present in breast milk and its concentration is higher at night, babies sleep more when they have been breastfed at night.
+Since Melatonin is present in breast milk and its concentration is higher at night, babies sleep more when they have been breastfed at night.

 Production and Action

-As with serotonin, melatonin is also produced from an amino acid called tryptophan, which is usually ingested in a balanced diet.
-That is why the concentration of serotonin in the pineal gland increases during the day, while there is light, the reverse of what happens with melatonin.
+As with serotonin, Melatonin is also produced from an amino acid called tryptophan, which is usually ingested in a balanced diet.
+The concentration of serotonin in the pineal gland increases during the day while there is light, the reverse of what happens with Melatonin.

 As we have seen, the production of this chemical substance is directly related to the presence of light.
-When light strikes the retina of the optic nerve and other neuronal connections lead to the pineal gland through which there is inhibition of melatonin production.
+When light strikes the retina of the optic nerve, other neuronal connections lead to the pineal gland, through which there is inhibition of melatonin production.

 The increase in production occurs during the night between 02: 00-03 a.m., in a normal life rhythm, and this increase in sleep helps in production yields.